Starlink Mini for Business in Canada: Price, Plans, Vehicles & Backup Use

 The Mini uses Starlink’s Roam plans, designed for portable use:

 Standby replaced free pause: The free “pause” feature was replaced by Standby Mode in August 2025.
-Standby costs $5/month and provides unlimited low speed data (~0.5 Mbps, enough for texts and emergency messaging).
-You can cancel entirely for $0 instead, but reactivating may be delayed if there’s a capacity limit in your area.
+In Canada, Standby is about $7/month and provides unlimited low speed data around ~0.5 Mbps, enough for basic messaging, monitoring, and keeping the dish active.
+It is not a replacement for a full Roam plan, and you should not rely on Standby for in motion business internet.
+You can cancel entirely for $0 instead, but reactivating may be delayed if there is a capacity limit in your area.

 Total cost example: fleet of 3 work trucks